Combination of Deep Speaker Embeddings for Diarisation: Introduction

-Although the use of more powerful NNs often leads to more expressive d-vectors, different model structures have their innate strengths and weaknesses.
-Therefore, it is possible to derive better speaker embeddings from combining d-vectors extracted using different NN systems effectively based on their complementarity \citep{mypaper}.
+Although the use of more powerful NNs often leads to more expressive d-vectors, different model structures have different innate strengths and weaknesses.
+Therefore, it is desiarble to derive better speaker embeddings by combining d-vectors extracted using different NN systems \citep{mypaper}.
 In this paper, the \textit{c-vector} approach which refers to the combination of deep speaker embeddings is proposed.
-Three different methods are explored for d-vector combination: namely the 2D self-attentive; the gated additive; and the bilinear pooling structures.
+Three different methods are explored for d-vector combination: namely 2D self-attentive; gated additive; and bilinear pooling structures.
 Combination structures can be jointly optimised with all d-vector extraction systems to be combined.
 The multi-head self-attentive structure \citep{selfattent0} is used as the temporal pooling function to generate d-vectors for all systems at the window-level throughout this paper.
 If a second self-attentive structure is applied to integrate d-vectors from different systems, the combination method becomes a 2-dimensional (2D) self-attentive one.
 The gated additive structure uses the gating mechanism \citep{lstm} which sums d-vectors whose individual elements are scaled with different and dynamic scaling factors.
 Bilinear pooling, on the other hand, integrates d-vectors based on the outer product \citep{bilinear_origin}, where a multiplication of every pair of elements from two vectors is calculated for the combination.
+Bilinear pooling provides rich factor interactions between speaker embedding models in a multiplicative way in contrast to the aforementioned combination methods.
 The bilinear pooling structure in this paper is based on the low-rank bilinear pooling method \citep{bilinear}, which uses a low-rank approximation and the Hadamard product to reduce the number of parameters and calculations.
-Moreover, the low-rank bilinear pooling is modified by adding residual connections in an alternative way, which improves the training stability and the resulted c-vector performance.
+Moreover, the low-rank bilinear pooling technique is modified by adding residual connections, which improves the training stability and the resulted c-vector performance.

 To show the effectiveness of c-vectors, both time-delay neural networks (TDNNs) \citep{tdnn0,tdnn} and high order recurrent neural networks (HORNNs) \citep{hornn} are selected as example feed-forward and recurrent NN structures to generate complementary d-vectors for combination.
 In addition to combination methods, a neural-based single pass diarisation pipeline is also proposed in this paper which uses NNs for VAD, CPD, and speaker embedding extraction.
 Spectral clustering is used \citep{speccluster,sc_dia1,ivec3} to cluster the speaker embeddings throughout the paper, which can be extended to a full neural pipeline if neural clustering \citep{dnc,gnnsc} is used.